Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: 's Overview

 \subsection{Architecture and Workflow}

 Figure~\ref{fig:overview-arch.pdf} describes the architecture and workflow of \sys, which consists of three main components:

-\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{Expert Map Store.} We record \textit{expert maps}, a new data structure defined in \sys, to track \textit{fine-grained} expert activation patterns from historical request prompts. expert maps provide nuance expert selection preferences over existing coarse-grained expert tracking methods (\eg, Expert Activation Matrix in MoE-Infinity~\cite{xue2024moe}).
-The Expert Map Store dynamically keeps the most useful and unique expert maps for real-time queries during inference. \item \textbf{Expert Map Matcher.} When a request prompt arrives, \sys searches the Expert Map Store for appropriate expert maps to guide expert prefetching before inference. expert map search is guided by calculating similarity scores in two folds: \textit{semantic} and \textit{trajectory} similarity. \item \textbf{Expert Cache.} After receiving the matched expert maps, \sys prefetches experts from CPU memory to GPU memory for performing computations in inference. \sys evicts and offloads low-priority expert weights to CPU memory if exceeding Expert Cache capacity. \end{itemize}
+\textbf{Expert Map Store.} We record \textit{expert maps}, a new data structure defined in \sys, to track \textit{fine-grained} expert activation patterns from historical request prompts. expert maps provide nuance expert selection preferences over existing coarse-grained expert tracking methods (\eg, Expert Activation Matrix in MoE-Infinity~\cite{xue2024moe}).
+The Expert Map Store dynamically keeps the most useful and unique expert maps for real-time inferences.

+\textbf{Expert Map Searcher.} When a request prompt arrives, \sys searches the Expert Map Store for appropriate expert maps to guide expert prefetching before inference. expert map search is guided by calculating similarity scores in two folds: \textit{semantic} and \textit{trajectory} similarity.

+\textbf{Expert Cache.} After receiving the searched expert maps, \sys prefetches experts from CPU memory to GPU to perform computations in inference. \sys evicts and offloads low-priority expert weights to CPU memory if exceeding Expert Cache capacity.

 \sys follows the five steps below to enable memory-efficient \MoE serving with minimal inference latency: